 Engine & Transmission Upgrades

-The heart of any serious 997 Turbo build is the engine and transmission.
+The heart of any serious 997 Turbo build is the 911 Turbo engine and transmission.
 Upgrading to larger hybrid turbochargers significantly boosts power and boost response.
 Modern tuners often fit new turbo assemblies for quicker spool and better top-end performance.

 While the 997.1 Turbo came with the robust Mezger engine using port injection, the 997.2 generation introduced the more modern direct fuel injection (DFI) engine.
 This is not a conversion option for the 997.1.
 The production variable turbine geometry (VTG) turbos were cutting-edge for their time, and modern cores can spool even quicker.